-Each blog post should be written with a focus on one of these terms while making use of up to three other related keywords.
+Each blog post you write should focus on one of these terms while using up to three other related keywords.
 Tools like Google Keyword Planner (free), SEMRush ($99 a month), and Moz Keyword Explorer ($99 a month) can help you brainstorm and identify these related keywords.

-When writing your posts, keep in mind that your first priority is to engage your readers.
-Therefore, write as naturally as possible, and work keywords in where they make sense.
-Don’t overdo it.
+When writing your posts, keep in mind that your priority is to engage your readers.
+Therefore, write as naturally as possible, and include keywords where they make sense.
+Don't overdo it.

 Your title is the first thing people see when landing on your blog post.
 It’s also the first thing search engines crawl to get an idea of what’s on the page.

 Thus, the title of your post is the single most important text element for SEO purposes.
 Try to work your keywords into your title (without letting it get awkwardly long or distracting).